Help us bring two dwarf caiman to the Rainforest

 They are growing fast and running out of space so The Living Rainforest have agreed to take over their care.
 Dwarf Cuvier’s caiman are relatively rare but available in the UK pet trade.
 They do not make good pets and many grow up in cramped conditions with poor lighting leading to metabolic bone disease.

-We need to raise £15,000 by the end of July to create a new exhibit for them.
+We need to raise £15,000 to create a new exhibit for them.
 Can you help?

 At The Living Rainforest we pride ourselves on creating naturalistic environments for our animals, where they can exhibit natural behaviours and live a happy and healthy lifestyle.
-Before they arrive, we need to build a new exhibit that will be suitable for them now and once they are fully grown.
+We need to build a new exhibit that will be suitable for them now and once they are fully grown.